Trees are now available for the 2024 growing season, with an updated list of varieties.

 Amberwine

 Amberwine is a new introduction from the breeding work of Steven Edholm, the creator of the SkillCult Youtube channel.
-It is a moderate sized conical apple with what is described as a savory flavor.
+It is a moderate sized conical apple, and is rich yellow, with red striping.
+The apple's flesh is described as dense and sweet, with little to no balancing acid, and a strong savory or wine-like flavor.
+Unfortunately, the texture does not last, making Amberwine's season short.

 Anis